Karaborg/My-Kafka-Notes/README.md

 4. List topics: `kafka-topics --list --bootstrap-server localhost:9092`
 5. List consumers: `kafka-consumer-groups --bootstrap-server localhost:9092 --list`
 6. Check if consumer has any lag: `kafka-consumer-groups --bootstrap-server localhost:9092 --group <CONSUMER_NAME> --describe`

+> You can also see your topics and messages from [Kafdrop](http://localhost:9000/) since we already started.